Amorpheuz/amorpheuz.github.io/README.md

 ### Prerequisites

 - **[Yarn 1.x](https://classic.yarnpkg.com/lang/en/):** please refer to their [installation guide](https://classic.yarnpkg.com/en/docs/install).
-- **[Gatsby](https://www.gatsbyjs.org/) & its preequisites:** please refer to their [tutorial instructions](https://www.gatsbyjs.org/tutorial/part-zero/).
+- **[Gatsby](https://www.gatsbyjs.org/) & its prerequisites:** please refer to their [tutorial instructions](https://www.gatsbyjs.org/tutorial/part-zero/).
 If you are new to Gatsby, do go through the full tutorial!

 ### Setup

 - Ensure **prerequisites** are successfully installed before proceeding.
-- Fork the repo using button to the top right, then clone the fork.
+- Fork the repo using the button to the top right, then clone the fork.
   - If you need help regarding how to create, clone & manage a fork, go through [Fork a repo - GitHub](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 - Run the command `yarn install` inside the cloned repo to install all the dependencies.
 - Run the command `gatsby develop` in order to start the website in development mode.
-By default the server runs at `localhost:8000`.
+By default, the server runs at `localhost:8000`.

+Feel free to drop any ideas or suggestions as `Feature Request` issues!
+See any bug on your daily device?
+Please open a `Bug Report` Issue.
+With your help, I will be able to ensure that my portfolio remains bug-free!

 <!-- markdownlint-disable MD033 -->
 <hr/>